AYLIEN/datascience-project-quickstarter/quickstarter/templates/project/README.md

 #### Install library
 Run `make dev`

+## New Demo

+Within in a project, you can initialize a new demo as follows: <br>
+`quickstart-demo --project . --name super-cool-demo`

+A demo directory with the given name and running streamlit skeleton will be created in [/demos](demos).

-## Create New Project
+## Create Another Project

-To create an new empty project, pick a project directory and a name for the project's Python package, and run:

-`PROJ_DIR=my_project PKG_NAME=my_lib make new-project`

-This will create an empty new project from scratch, including all of the default components.
+Run `quickstart-project --path <new project path> --libname <new library name>`

+### Completing a project
 Here is a checklist to turn the new project into a fully functional tool:
 - [ ] implement your project's core functionality in the Python package
 - [ ] maintain dependencies in `requirements.txt`
 - [ ] implement a demo
 - [ ] implement service

-### New Demo
-Within a project, you can initialize a new demo as follows: <br>
-`DEMO_NAME=mydemo make new-demo`

-A demo directory with the given name and running streamlit skeleton will be created in [/demos](demos).
+- [ ] write tests